tedan96/FoodMarket_App_For_User/README.md

 # FoodMarket App for User
 This app is for user of FoodMarket.
 <br>
-Notifies users of notices and informs them of donations.
+Main goals are notifies users of notices and informs them of donated goods.
 <br>
-The server used Firebase.
+We used Firebase server.